Unit 6 - Notes

 Static Data Members

-- Must be defined outside the class to allocate memory.
+- It must be defined outside the class.

 Static Member Functions